TimescaleDB vs. Amazon Timestream: 6,000x Higher Inserts, 5-175x Faster Queries, 150-220x Cheaper

 $336.39 for Amazon Timestream vs. $2.18 for fully managed TimescaleDB ($1.50 if you would rather self-manage the instance yourself), which means that TimescaleDB is 154x cheaper than Amazon Timestream (224x cheaper if self-managed)—and it loaded and queried over twice the number of metrics.

 Now, let’s dig a little deeper into our Amazon Timestream bill

 The real surprise, however, came with querying data because the charges don’t scale with performance.
 Instead, you will be charged for the amount of data scanned to produce a query result, no matter how fast that result comes back.
-In almost all other database-as-a-service offerings, you can modify the storage, compute or cluster size (at a known cost) to get better performance.
+In almost all other database-as-a-service offerings, you can modify the storage, compute, or cluster size (at a known cost) for better performance.

 After waiting nearly two days to insert 410 million metrics, we created the traditional set of query batches (as outlined above) and began to run our queries.

 In total, we had 15 query files, each with 1,000 queries, for a total of 15,000 queries to run against both Amazon Timestream and TimescaleDB.